FRAMverse/snippets/README.md

 - `ggtheme-larger.R` and `ggtheme-fram.R` define ggplot themes that serve as good baselines when making figures for general consumption. `ggtheme-larger.R` is deprecated, and we are only leaving as a reference point for now.
 We recommend `ggtheme-fram.R` as a starting point.

+## FRAM / TAMM tools

+- `Update_Age_2_Recruit_Scalar_2024.R` is a script to update age 2 recruit scalars (scalers).
+Note that the current iteration of this script likely requires 32 bit R to run.

 ## Data manipulation

 - `data-frame-comparison.R` has code to compare two data frames to look for mismatches.